 Place the Styrofoam box into a cardboard box of relevant size.
 You may stuff bubble wraps or newspapers to fill any gaps between the Styrofoam box and the cardboard box.
 Close the lid and seal with duct tape.

 You may have to stick labels or write specific information related to the package’s contents based on the rules of the courier service and local laws for shipping human milk.
-In any case, make sure you do specify somewhere that the package contains human breast milk so that it is handled appropriately at all stations of the courier supply chain.
+In any case, make sure you specify somewhere that the package contains human breast milk so that it is handled appropriately at all stations of the courier supply chain.
 Since the package contains dry ice, you may have to declare it on the outer packaging as per the local laws.

 5. Shipping the package

 Once done with packing, drop the package immediately at the nearest courier service outlet.
 Certain courier service providers have cold storage delivery vehicles, which may pick the package right from your doorstep.
-Some may even provide you specialized cartons or containers designed to hold the temperature of frozen milk without the use of dry ice.
+Some may even provide you with specialized cartons or containers designed to hold the temperature of frozen milk without the use of dry ice.
 You may contact your chosen courier service provider to learn more about it.

 Keep the recipient updated with the shipment details and other tracking-related information.
 It will ensure the recipient is prepared to receive the package in advance and immediately transfer the contents to a freezer.